spwhitton/consfigurator/CONTRIBUTING.rst

   packages -- though not ASDF systems -- in BLOCK CAPITALS, without any quotation marks.

+- Follow the conventions detailed in sections "Tips for Documentation Strings" and "Tips on Writing Comments" of the *GNU Emacs Lisp Reference Manual*, to the extent that they are applicable to Common Lisp.

 - Avoid complicating property definitions to include updates to file ownership, and the like, when it's possible instead to switch to the target user and apply a simpler version of the property.
 For example, instead of